5, 4, 3, 2, 1. PENCILS DOWN!

-Remember, you only have 5 months from the time of your test date to order your SAT Question-and-Answer Service, and you should keep in mind that after ordering the service, it can take a couple weeks for your order to process.
+Remember, you only have 5 months from the time of your test date to order your SAT Question-and-Answer Service, and you should keep in mind that after ordering the service, it can take a couple of weeks for your order to process.

 So, basically, plan ahead!
-And, if possible, just order the service along with your registration so that you can still retake the SAT it in time if you need to.
+And, if possible, just order the service along with your registration so that you can still retake the SAT in time if you need to.